 Members of the Board of School Commissioners (Board) and designated employees of Baltimore City Public Schools are covered by the Code of Ethics.

 Board members and designated employees are required to make certain disclosure statements on an annual basis because of their relationship to the decision-making steps for the expenditure of public funds.
-Download the list of vendors doing business with City Schools for the period July 1, 2012, through January 31, 2013.
+Download the list of vendors doing business with City Schools for the current fiscal year.
 For information regarding vendors doing business with City Schools outside of this time period, please contact the Procurement Department at 410-396-8757.

 Any person whose intent is to influence a Board member or any employee or any person who has business with Baltimore City Public Schools and expends, within a reporting period, in excess of $75 in food, entertainment or gifts for that person must disclose this fact by registering as a lobbyist with the Ethics Panel.